Skip to content

 Bitcoin Insurance & Estate Planning

-By entrusting a key (or two) with a professional co-signer, you can be sure that your bitcoin remains safe and accessible in the event that you become suddenly unavailable to sign with your private key, whether through death or other unforeseen circumstances.
+By entrusting a key (one, two, or more) with a professional co-signer, you can be sure that your bitcoin remains safe and accessible in the event that you become suddenly unavailable to sign with your private key, whether through death or other unforeseen circumstances.

 Collaborative custody makes the transition process much easier.
-Along with one of the keys, The co-signer holds onto the wallet configuration file and has the experience to move the bitcoin to another wallet, with virtually no involvement from the beneficiary whatsoever.
+Along with one of the keys, the co-signer holds onto the wallet configuration file and can transfer the bitcoin to another wallet, with virtually no involvement from the beneficiary whatsoever.

 Transaction & Fraud Monitoring (With Consent)

 Bitcoin is all about having your say over your own money.
-Rather than subjecting your networth to the KYC regime overseeing our transactions today, collaborative custody enables you to choose how much you let your co-signers see.
+Rather than subjecting your entire net worth to the KYC regime overseeing our transactions today, collaborative custody gives you choice over how much you let other co-signers see.

-You can opt in to have them monitor your wallet through a watch-only xpub to detect fraud or other malicious activity, in case you prefer having someone keeping an eye on things in a safe, non-custodial way.
+You can opt in to have them monitor your wallet through a watch-only xpub (extended public key) to detect fraud or other malicious activity, in case you prefer having someone keeping an eye on things in a safe, non-custodial way.

 Additional Services